 The Center’s top priorities have always been the health, safety and comfort of those who enter our building.
 For 35 years, the Center focused on being a second home for the community, where people can connect, gather and be together.
 In our “new normal,” coming together requires all of us to do our part to remain safe.

-Our staff continually reviews and has remains informed regarding the recommendations from the Centers for Disease Control (CDC), California Department of Public Health (CDPH) and SF Department of Public Health (SFDPH) as we continue to resume programs and activities and implemented enhanced health and safety protocols above and beyond the recommended requirements.
+Our staff continually reviews and has remains informed regarding the recommendations from the Centers for Disease Control (CDC), California Department of Public Health (CDPH) and SF Department of Public Health (SFDPH) as we continue to resume programs and activities and implement enhanced health and safety protocols above and beyond the recommended requirements.

 The Center staff have been trained and follow hygiene and safety protocols.
 They also understand the risk transmissibility and prevention measures based on health officials' requirements and recommendations.